robhabraken/advent-of-code-2023/08/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/08/solutions.md).*

+---
 # Day 8: Haunted Wasteland
 You're still riding a camel across Desert Island when you spot a sandstorm quickly approaching.
 When you turn to warn the Elf, she disappears before your eyes!
 To be fair, she had just finished warning you about ghosts a few minutes ago.